-Your home is where you feel safe and secure; Michael’s goal is to help make it healthier and more comfortable.
+Your home is your biggest investment, and Michael's goal is to help you protect it.

 Prior to becoming a System Design Specialist, Michael was a valuable part of the Ayers Team as a production crew member, installing all the patented products Ayers offers for basement, crawl space, and foundation repair.
 The knowledge he gained gives him unique insights into solving below-grade issues.
 Michael also has extensive customer service experience.

-Originally from St. Johns, Michigan, Michael now resides in Dimondale, Michigan with his wife and two dogs.
-He enjoys spending time with his family, watching all genres of
+Michael lives in Dimondale, Michigan with his wife and two dogs.
+He’s a big movie buff and likes to spend his free time watching all genres of movies or going camping.

 Let's be real no one ever thinks they're house is going to catch fire, or flood, or have something tragic happen.
 BUT, it does happen all the time.
 An egress window is a great idea to have in your basement because it allows a second way out in case of an emergency.
 The building code now also requires that every new home have two exits.